siddhant-vij/Backup-and-Restore-Utility/README.md

 # Backup and Restore Utility

 A simple terminal-based Backup & Restore Utility in Java.
 This tool allows the users to create and restore backups of files easily.
+Not production-ready: GC(JVM) issues for large backup/restore operations.

 ## Table of Contents